Surbhi-Kohli/WebDevInterviewPrep/Networking/1WhatHappensWhenUTypeAURLInBrowser.md

 2.Netflix uses Regional ISPs as hosting platform where , it hosts data  and users can stream from there directly.Such optimizations are done by companies by storing data at local ISPs or regional ISPs

 Company named ICANN manages IPs and domains.

+WHOIS: u can get detailed info about the company who owns the domain name.This also provides privacy wherein some info of domain owner can be saved from being in public

+ The whois system contains records that provide information about the ownership of domains and the owners themselves.
+The Internet Corporation for Assigned Names and Numbers (ICANN) regulates domain name registration and ownership, but the records are held by different companies known as registries.
+ A whois record includes contact information for the registrant (owner) and the registrar (organization that registered the domain name), as well as the registration date, last update, and expiration date.

+With the Linux whois command, you can perform lookups directly from the command line, which is useful for systems without a graphical user interface or for shell scripts.
+The command can be installed on Ubuntu, Fedora, and Manjaro using specific commands provided.